Skip to main content

 Therapy

 Our team of onsite therapists (occupational therapists and speech & language therapists) work collaboratively and seamlessly with teaching staff in order to ensure embedded practice throughout the school.
 In addition to any SLC therapy or OT as stated on their EHCP, students may receive additional therapy, according to need.
-Therapeutic interventions we offer are; ELSA, Canine, Drawing & Talking, Rebound, Construction and Drama.
+Therapeutic interventions we offer are; ELSA, Canine, Drawing & Talking, Rebound and Drama.

 Skills for Life students have specific OT and SaLT lessons, due to the high needs of the students and the positive impact these therapies have on them.